DC-analysis/dclab/docs/sec_av_basins/index.rst

 and network usage when processing DC data.
 The basic idea behind basins is that you avoid duplicating feature data by not copying all of the features from an input file to an output file, but by *linking* from the output file to the input file.
+Feature data "flows" from the basins to the files downstream.

 Due to the fact that basins are implemented in dclab, all software that relies on dclab for opening data files (e.g. Shape-Out or CytoPlot) automatically